Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Text/README.md

-# Azure.AI.Language.AnalyzeText client library for .NET
+# Azure.AI.Language.Text client library for .NET

-Azure.AI.Language.AnalyzeText is a managed service that helps developers get secret simply and securely.
+Azure.AI.Language.Text is a managed service that helps developers get secret simply and securely.

 Use the client library for to: